EasyNetDev/Saitek-FIP/README.md

 # Progress
 The driver I've started to build is in this stage:
-1. I've created the hotplug USB event
+1. I've created the hotplug USB event - done
-2. When a new device is already present or is detected in the system is added to a list
+2. When a new device is already present or is detected in the system is added to a list - done
-3. An update function is called and is gattering the needed information from the device: serial Number, Bulk interface, Bulk Endpoints In/Out, Bulk Endpoints maximum packet size.
+3. An update function is called and is gattering the needed information from the device: serial Number, Bulk interface, Bulk Endpoints In/Out, Bulk Endpoints maximum packet size. - done
-4. When a device is removed from system si removed from list.
+4. When a device is removed from system si removed from list. - done

 # Todo
 1. After each device is detected I need to run the initialization of the FIP.